k-lewis/Sentiment-Analysis/README.md

 Run SVM_linear_5fold.m, SVM_linear_10fold.m, SVM_rbf_5fold.m, or SVM_rbf_10fold.m

 CNN
+Prepossing:
+1. Use save_reviews_pos.py and save_reviews_neg.py to saves individual reviews into one file.
+2. Use train_preprocess.py to get the static embedding.
+3. Use import_data.m to convert sentences to 2D dataset.

 To run the CNN, install MatConvNet: http://www.vlfeat.org/matconvnet/quick/ Under Matlab-MatConvNet folder run books_main_routine.m to train the network